 I have received awards for my research from the National Academy of Sciences, the American Psychological Association, and the James McKeen Cattell Foundation; and my work has been continuously funded by federal and private agencies including the National Science Foundation, the National Institute of Mental Health, the National Institute of Child Health and Human Development, and the John Templeton Foundation.
 It has been featured in television documentaries such as PBS NOVA’s The Violence Paradox (2019); Discovery Channel’s Why we Hate (2019); Anderson Cooper 360 “Are we Born with a Moral Core?”
 (3-part series, 2014); CBS 60 Minutes “Can Infants Tell Right from Wrong?”
 (2012); the PBS series “The Human Spark with Alan Alda” (2010); National Geographic’s Explorer and Brain Games; and others.

 For a list of my scientific publications, see my Karen Wynn Google Scholar profile.
 I’ve trained many students in scientific methods for studying early cognition.
 Trainees from the Wynn Babylab are now successful and productive scientific researchers in universities around the world, including Asia, New Zealand, Europe, and the Americas.

-I continue to teach classes on early cognition, on the development of morality and bigotry, and on the mental lives of infants and animals.
-I’ve done research on these topics and remain deeply interested in them.
+At Yale-NUS as the J Y Pillay Visiting Professor, I continue to write and teach classes on early cognition, the development of morality and bigotry, and the mental lives of infants and animals, topics in which I remain deeply interested.